hongzhonglu/vivarium/doc/glossary.rst

         one of our emitters, each of which formats the data for a storage medium, for example a database or a Kafka message.
 We then query the emitter to get the formatted data.

+    Exchange
+    Exchanges
+        The flux between a cell and its environment.
+This is stored in a :term:`boundary store`.

     Masking
         When Vivarium passes stores to processes, it includes only the